ibm-cloud-docs/vpc/pps-update-policy.md

 As a service provider, you are responsible for managing your consumer account IDs.
 Currently, tracking or validating account IDs is not supported.
 For more information, see [Responsibilities for managing consumer account IDs](/docs/vpc?topic=vpc-pps-consumer-account-id-responsibilities&interface=ui).
 {: attention}

-You can update or delete a Private Path service account policy at any time using the UI, CLI, or API.
+You can update or delete a Private Path service account policy at any time using the UI, CLI, API, or Terraform.
 {: shortdesc}

 ## Updating and deleting an account policy in the UI